jdeath/CheckRoyalCaribbeanPrice/README.md

 ## Automating
 1. Linux: Put in a cron job, if running in linux, I am sure you know how!
 Be sure to either provide optional argument for the `config.yaml` path or be sure to execute the script from within the directory where the configuration script is present.
 1. Home Assistant: Use directions in my [repo](https://github.com/jdeath/homeassistant-addons/tree/main/royalpricecheck)
+1. Docker: See directions in docker section above
 1. Windows: Use windows task schedular
     1. Create a basic task.
 Select a daily trigger, suggest a little before you wake up
     1. Action, select "Start a Program"
     1. In "Program/script" Select the CheckRoyalCaribbeanPrice.exe file you download from here.
 Make sure the config.yaml is in same directory as .exe (if running python script, should be able to put python.exe the full path of this the script location)
     1. In "Start in (optional)" enter the directory of the .exe/.yaml (you can copy the "Program/script" field, paste it, and remove the CheckRoyalCaribbeanPrice.exe)
     1. After clicking finish, you can right click on task, go to triggers, and add more times to trigger the script.
 Suggest a time right before you get home from work.
 Twice a day should be sufficient
     1. Ensure apprise notifications are working, because the window will close automatically after run.

-## Linking Cruises
+## Other Notes
-Want to monitor a friend's cruise?
-You can either link their cruise to your account or add their account the `config.yaml` account list.
+**Want to monitor a friend's cruise?** You can either link their cruise to your account or add their account the `config.yaml` account list.
 On the Royal Website, you need their reservation number, name, and birthdate to link the cruise to your account (select my name is not listed).
 Then this code will check their packages which avoids needing their username/password.
 For linked reservations, the passenger may appear to be in the wrong room.
 This is just a feature of the code which I cannot seem to fix.
 The correct passengers' first names booked in each room will be shown for each booking.
 If the item was purchased by someone besides the account being used to check the price, the email will notify you that someone else must cancel/rebook.
 The code cannot tell you who actually booked it.
 If you have their username/password, you can add it to the list of accounts in the config.yaml and it will cycle though accounts automatically.

+**Do you have a GTY Room and want to know the room you will likely get?** If a room is not officially assigned yet, the code displays GTY (meaning guarantee) for your room number.
+However, any execursion purchased will show the passengers's name and the room number currently associated with that excursion.
+Guess what?
+That room number is likely the room you will be officially assigned.
+Confirmed by the author, please post an issue if you can confirm this as well.

 ## Related Tools